Borewit/strtok3/README.md

 #### Method `tokenizer.ignore()`

-Advanse the offset pointer with the number of bytes provided.
+Advance the offset pointer with the number of bytes provided.
 `ignore(length)`

 | Parameter  | Type   | Description                                                          |